CAAPIM/Xamarin-MAS-SDK/GUIDELINES.md

 ### Blocks

-Indentation for blocks uses 4 spaces for optimal readability.
+Indent blocks with 4 spaces for optimal readability.

 **For example:**